 The majority (65%) of the funds for Project ALLIES is devoted to trainee support in the form of stipends.
 It is expected that 16 trainees (8 SLHS students and 8 Special Education students) will be accepted into the program each project year.
 Each trainee will receive over $10,000 in stipends and funded activities over the course of their participation in the program.

-Students in the SLHS Master's Program who are interested in applying for Project ALLIES should contact Betty Yu at firstname.lastname@example.org for more information, to express their interest in applying, or to obtain an application.
-The four parts of the application package are also available below:
+Students who have been accepted to the SLHS Master's Program and who are interested in applying for Project ALLIES should contact Dr. Betty Yu at email@example.com for more information, or to obtain an application.

 - Student explores how pets help people with autism.
 SF State News.
 (August, 2018)